What’s the difference between Parish Life, Parish Areas, and Parish Groups?

 I don’t want to join my Parish area group, I want to be in a different one.
 What can I do?

-We strongly encourage people to participate in groups located within their Parish Area.
+When we gather with those at Third who live closest to us, we can join Jesus in the renewal that God is already bringing to our neighborhoods.
+So, we do encourage people to participate in groups located within their Parish Area.
 We would love to hear any concerns prior to joining a different group so we can provide the best Parish Group experience for everyone involved.
-You can contact Elisabeth Hayes if you would like to speak to someone!
+You can contact Beth Sprinkle if you would like to speak to someone further about this.

 Who do I contact about Parish Life if I have questions?